Walking the Canal

 - Regular work-parties are held here.
 Please contact Derrick Hunt (above).

-The first link must be: The Somersetshire Coal Canal
+The first link must be: The Somersetshire Coal Canal and the official site

 A new site for the The Kennet and Avon Canal Trust (our near neighbours).